Frequently Asked Questions

 What do we do if family circumstances force a move out of the zone?

 If you want your son to remain enrolled at the School you need to seek permission before moving out of the zone.
 The School considers all such applications on a case by case basis and in certain circumstances will allow boys to continue their schooling.
 Others will be advised that a move out of zone will jeopardise their son's continued enrolment.

 Out of Zone Enrolments

-The Board anticipates being able to offer places at Form 3 but the number will depend on the number of in zone applications we receive.
+The ballot is open to all year levels.
+The number of places the Board can offer will depend on the number of in zone applications we receive.